molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/confgen/tor_driving.rst

 Torsion Driving
 ===============

-The script *tor_drive.py* generates conformers for the molecules read from the input file by performing torsion driving on the provided 3D structure and writes the resulting conformer ensembles to the specified output file.
+The script *tor_drive.py* generates a conformer ensemble for each molecule read from the specified input file by performing torsion driving on the provided 3D structure and writes the resulting ensembles to the desired output file.

 **Synopsis**